Are you trying to balance work, school and life while working toward getting your CPA designation?

-- Higher productivity.
+- Planning can yield higher productivity.
 If you plan out your tasks, there is a higher chance you will get more of those things done.

 - Less stress and worry.
-It is easy to get stressed when the tasks seem insurmountable, managing your time better will reduce that overwhelming feeling with a clear goal.
+Without any goal or planning, it is easy to get stressed when the tasks keep piling up.
+Take some time every night to write down your tasks for managing your time better, this will reduce that overwhelming feeling and give you a clear goal in sight.

 When you have several activities to get done in a day, it can be easy to get overwhelmed.
 Here are some steps you can use to plan out your activities.